What to Bring

 PLEASE READ TO THE BOTTOM – Including “What NOT to bring” and OUR expectations of YOU

 In order to maintain the community spirit of the skillshare, we encourage attendees to join us for the entire event.
-Please arrive Thursday to set up your camp, hike the woods, and enjoy entertainment.
+Please arrive Thursday to set up your camp, hike in the woods, hang out, and enjoy the scenery.
 Registration opens Thursday 7 pm to check-in everyone who has arrived by then.
-Evening entertainment will be provided.

 Our first meal together will be Friday morning for breakfast.
 If you come hungry Thursday please bring your own food (except set-up crew Thursday – we feed dinner to our set-up volunteers at 6pm).